colin6756/gwas-gene-discovery/README.md

 ```

 #### 6. Output information
-Inspect directories /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results, the tool has produced a single output directory for each input.
+Inspect directories /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results.
+The script has produced a directory of the same name for each input spreadhseet.
 Within each directory, 3 files can be found:
 * filtered_snps.txt.
-This lists all the significant SNPs incrementally from 1 onwards. e.g. SNPnum 36524 means the 36524th SNP found in the input CSV spreadsheet is statistically associated to the trait subjected to GWAS.
+This lists all the significant SNPs incrementally named from 1.
+Use the row number in spreadsheet to track the exact SNP ID. e.g. In /MLM.blupWidth.GWAS.Results, SNPnum 36524 in filtered_snps.txt is the 36524th SNP found in the input CSV spreadsheet, its ID is 23974957.
 * summary_genes_discovered.txt.
-This contains the significant SNPs and the geneIDs found within the defined or default distance upstream and downstream of them.
+This contains the significant SNPs and the geneIDs found within the user-defined or default distance around the SNP.
 Additional information such as snp effects are included.
 * knet_summary.txt.
 This file contains for each geneID from summary_genes_discovered, the URL link to Knetminer's network view showing orthologous relationships, traits, publications etc with a KnetScore ranking predicted relevance to traits in keyword list.